JWST Exposure Time Calculator Overview

 Sample workbooks have been designed to aid users in orienting themselves in the JWST ETC. The set of sample workbooks include calculations for all 4 JWST instruments.
-Calculations are organized into workbooks by topics or categories such as the observing mode (imaging, slitted, slitless and IFU spectroscopy, coronagraphy and target acquisition).
+Calculations are organized into workbooks by topics or categories such as the observing mode (imaging, slit, slitless, IFU spectroscopy, coronagraphy, and target acquisition).
 Each sample workbook includes pre-defined sources and scenes for use in the calculations.

-Example Science Program workbooks have been designed to present realistic examples for users to explore the process of creating a proposal.
-The programs also have associated JDOX articles and APT files for the full start-to-finish experience.
+Example science program workbooks have been designed to present realistic examples for users to explore the process of creating a proposal.
+The programs also have associated JDOX articles and JWST Astronomers Proposal Tool Overview files for the full start-to-finish experience.

 A more detailed overview can be found on JWST ETC Using the Sample Workbooks.

-To share a workbook or change the permissions for a shared workbook, select a workbook from the list of available workbooks by clicking anywhere in the row.
-The users with whom the workbook is shared will appear in the User Access Permissions Pane below the list of available workbooks, along with their individual permissions.
-Users can share the notebook with new collaborators by adding the e-mail addresses connected with their MyST accounts.
+To share a workbook or change the permissions for a shared workbook, select a workbook from the list of available workbooks by clicking anywhere on its row.
+The users with whom the workbook is shared will appear in the User Access Permissions pane below the list of available workbooks, along with their individual permissions.
+Users can share the notebook with new collaborators by adding the email addresses connected with their MyST accounts.